 So how do we get at the brain?
 That is where WCNeuro throws it hat in the ring.
-Through experimental psychology and neuroscience our knowledge of the brain grows every day but that knowledge is at conferences and in scientific journals, when it is distilled to the mass media a certain flavour of the work is lost.
+Through experimental psychology and neuroscience, our knowledge of the brain grows every day, but that knowledge is at conferences and in scientific journals however when it is distilled to the mass media a certain flavour of the work is lost.
 What if there was a podcast where we train you to understand scientists as scientists speak?

-WaterCooler Neuroscience: our flagship series where we invite peer reviewed researchers in Psychology and Neuroscience.
-We go through their work and as they explain what they did to learn about the field so do you.
+WaterCooler Neuroscience: our flagship series where we invite peer-reviewed researchers in Psychology and Neuroscience.
+We go through their work and as they explain what they did to learn about the field you are brought up to speed as well.
 Each season also has two episodes where we discuss the methods that scientists take for granted but you only really learn about in university.
 How could you understand what a psychologist did if you have no idea how they did it?

-Think Fast: this is a new series coming for the potential brain researcher on the go.
-In this series we discuss a research finding that had the greatest impression on our guest.
+Think Fast: this is a new series we are designing for the potential brain researcher on the go.
+In this series, we discuss a research finding that had the greatest impression on our guest.
 In just fifteen minutes we break it down and how it shaped our guest’s thinking and their research.
 Easy as that.